Human authored, evidenced-based – 8 min read

 Another crossover randomised controlled trial in overweight and obese men (n=21) and women (n=18) (14), also found that compared to a no-avocado, high carbohydrate energy-matched breakfast, an avocado breakfast significantly improved FMD responses (fig. 6) compared to the high carbohydrate control meal (p<0.01), independent of amount, whilst significantly reducing blood glucose and insulin responses.
 Additionally, the avocado breakfast also significantly lowered concentrations of triglyceride-rich lipoproteins (p=0.02) and increased concentrations of larger ‘good’ HDL particles (p<0.05).

-In summary, figure 7 depicts the potential molecular mechanisms discussed so far appertaining to the dffrent dietary compounds present in Hass avocado, such as antioxidants, fibre and MUFA, and their potential beneficial effects on CVD prevention and control.
+Figure 7 depicts the potential molecular mechanisms appertaining to the different dietary compounds present in Hass avocado, such as antioxidants, fibre and MUFA, and their potential beneficial effects on CVD prevention and control (28).

-Diets that include avocados tend to contain more unsaturated fats than saturated fats, a balance that supports heart health, weight management, and brain function.
-This type of fat ratio fits well with US and UK dietary recommendations, which encourages replacing saturated fats with unsaturated fats to help maintain healthy cholesterol levels and reduce the risk of CVD.
+Diets that include avocados tend to contain more unsaturated fats than saturated fats, a balance that supports heart health (6), weight management (14), and brain function (16).
+This type of fat ratio fits well with UK (26) and USA (27) dietary recommendations, which encourages replacing saturated fats with unsaturated fats to help maintain healthy cholesterol levels and reduce the risk of CVD.

 Other human clinical trials have showed that diets higher in avocados (16), led to improved brain function, improved blood flow to the brain, improved concentration and long-term cognitive health.
 Therefore, it may be entirely possible that MUFAs may be responsible for the beneficial health outcomes.
 Figure 8 depicts an overview of the potential health benefits of avocado consumption on a number of health outcomes published in the literature.